 From an operational configuration perspective, Runway 9 and Runway 27 operations constituted approximately 31% of all operations at BOS in 2017.
 Although ADG V aircraft will tend to ask for Runway 4R for takeoff/landing or 22L for landing when in Northeast and Southwest flows, the potential impacts have become more critical over the last several years as ADG V aircraft use Runway 9-27 relatively frequently for arrivals in Northwest and Southwest flows.
-Based on a review of 2017 operations data as shown in Table 1.1 below, of the 125,631 operations on Runway 9-27, approximately 10 operations were by ADG VI aircraft, 2,600 operations were by ADG V aircraft, 6,000 operations were by ADG IV aircraft, and 90,300 were by ADG III aircraft.
+Based on a review of 2017 operations data as shown in Table 1.1 below, of the 125,631 operations on Runway 9-27, approximately 10 operations were by ADG VI aircraft, 2,600 operations were by ADG V aircraft.
 The remaining operations were by ADG II and I.